< Previous | Next >

 Rochester, MN 55902

 Physical Medicine and Rehabilitation

-Physical Medicine and Rehabilitation is concerned with evaluating and treating patients with short or long-term physical and/or cognitive impairments and disability that result from musculoskeletal conditions (such as neck or back pain, or sports or work injuries), neurological conditions (such as stroke, brain injury, or spinal cord injury), or medical conditions.
-Physicians have expertise in therapeutic exercise, medications, and injections for management of pain and spasticity, electrodiagnosis, prostheses (artificial limbs), orthoses (braces), and other equipment to assist daily activities, and coordinate treatment to help patients improve their physical, psychological, social, and vocational function.
+A specialist in Physical Medicine and Rehabilitation, also called a Physiatrist, evaluates and treats patients with physical and/or cognitive impairments and disabilities that result from musculoskeletal conditions (such as neck or back pain, sports or work injuries), neurological conditions (such as stroke, brain injury, or spinal cord injury), or other medical conditions.
+Physiatrists have expertise in therapeutic exercise, medications, and injections for management of pain and spasticity; electrodiagnosis; prostheses (artificial limbs); orthoses (braces); and other equipment to assist daily activities, and coordinate treatment to help patients improve their physical, psychological, social, and vocational function.

 - Brain Injury Medicine

 A Physiatrist who specializes in brain injury medicine focuses on the prevention, evaluation, treatment and rehabilitation of individuals with acquired brain injury.
 This specialist addresses a range of injury-related disorders that have psychosocial, educational, and vocational consequences, as well as related injuries of the central nervous system.
 He or she also works with an interdisciplinary team to facilitate recovery and improve patients’ health and function.

 - Hospice and Palliative Medicine

 A Physiatrist who specializes in Hospice and Palliative Medicine has special knowledge and skills to prevent and relieve the suffering experienced by patients with life-limiting illnesses.
 This specialist works with an interdisciplinary hospice or palliative care team to optimize quality of life while addressing the physical, psychological, social, and spiritual needs of both patient and family.